heyitsmdr/armeria-wiki/character/housing.md

 Assuming you don't just want a single plot of land with nothing on it, you will likely want to build and expand on your plot shortly after receiving it from the Arcadia Housing Association.

-You can start adding rooms to your plot at the rate of **$100 / room**, if paid upfront.
+You can start by adding rooms to your plot at the rate of **$100 / room**, if paid upfront.
 Alternatively, you can pay an extra **50%** (ie: $150) and tack it onto your mortgage loan.

-The base rate for additional rooms will increase as you expand your house:
+The base rate for additional rooms will increase as you expand your home.
+You can continue to either pay upfront ***or*** append the expenses to your mortgage.

 | Rooms   | Upfront Cost                   | Mortgage Cost        |
 | ------- | :----------------------------- | :------------------- |